scds/text-analysis-2/install.md

 For the purposes of the lesson, we will use SpaCy's trained language models.
 There are actually four English language models to choose from, with different strengths and limitations.

-The English transformer pipeline, *en_core_web_trf*, has the highest accuracy score for NER and will be what we use in the lesson.
-You may wish to take a moment to [review the four models](https://spacy.io/models/en) to get a sense of how they were created and what tasks they are best suited for.
+The English transformer pipeline, *en_core_web_trf*, has the highest accuracy score for NER - 0.90, as depicted in the screenshot below - and so, will be what we use in the lesson.
+Take a moment to [review the four models](https://spacy.io/models/en) to get a sense of how they were created and what tasks they are best suited for.

 ![screenshot of the en_core_web_trf model's accuracy scores - for named entities, the accuracy is 0.90](assets/img/trf-accuracy.png)